iotengineer22/pi-360camera-test/README.md

 The webcam used is a "Logitech C270n," which is a very affordable camera with a resolution of 640x480 at 30fps.
 It is sufficient for our test.

-You can watch the pre-test video below.

 The Raspberry Pi and the webcam are connected via USB.
 We defined a pipeline with GStreamer to capture data, and YOLOX performs object detection on that data, displaying the results using OpenCV.

 ### Live Streaming with Raspberry Pi and 360-Degree Camera

 We tested live streaming using a Raspberry Pi and a 360-degree camera, specifically the RICOH THETA V.

-The Raspberry Pi is already running.
-The top-right video shows a top view of the actual setup with the Raspberry Pi and the 360-degree camera.

 We review the program briefly.
 It uses GStreamer to capture data from the 360-degree camera.